itconinc/Winapp2-Optimizer/README.md

 3. Validate the authorization process by entering "Y" for Yes,
 4. It's done, you can now run PowerShell scripts on your system.

+As a bonus, we included [CCleaner.reg](CCleaner.reg) in this project.
+It contains *Exclude* registry keys that prevent any unwanted cleaning (at least in our opinion) and one *Include* registry key that cleans Windows Update cache.

 Enjoy!

 Julien Lacroix & Yann Prime